liamras/FriendBot---Individual-Assignment/README.md

 Required model for NameFinder: Download en-ner-person.bin from: http://opennlp.sourceforge.net/models-1.5/

 # Individual Assignment - API Features
-1. Google translate method: This method can take a phrase provided by the user and translate it to either french, german, or danish
+1. Google translate method: This method can take a phrase provided by the user and translate it to either french, german, or danish.
+The agent returns the translated phrase.
+Command:
     !translate [language], [phrase]

-2. Twitter method: This method can take a username provided by the user and display the latest status posted by them !twitter [username]
+2. Twitter method: This method can take a username provided by the user and display the latest status posted by them.
+The agent returns the desired user's status as text.
+Command:
+    !twitter [username]

 # Demo Conversations